Christiano94/CO2-predict/README.md

 The findings underscore the potential of FACPFP as an effective carbon capture material.
 The improved predictive model enhances our ability to forecast CO2 adsorption, opening avenues for further research in this critical area.

 # Next Steps
-It would be of great value to implement other more advanced machine learning models, such as Random Forest, and artificial neural networks to obtain a better R
+It would be of great value to implement other more advanced machine learning models, such as Random Forest, and artificial neural networks to obtain a better R.

 # Tools used
 - ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)